orbitalquark/textadept/doc/02_Installation.md

 version needs only [GTK+][], a cross-platform GUI toolkit, version 2.18 or later on Linux and BSD systems.
 A GTK+ runtime is already bundled into the Windows and Mac OSX packages.
 Textadept also has its own [copy of Lua][].
-The terminal (ncurses) version of Textadept requires [ncurses][], but that dependency is only necessary if you wish to run the editor from a terminal.
+The terminal (curses) version of Textadept requires a curses implementation like [ncurses][], but that dependency is only necessary if you wish to run the editor from a terminal.

 [GTK+]: http://gtk.org
 [copy of Lua]: 11_Scripting.html#Lua.Configuration